ryancahildebrandt/resume/out/Data_Resume.md

 - Synthesize tax information from company, mortgage client, and public agency databases in order to resolve tax issues
 - Use knowledge of client and internal company procedures to resolve tax issues in a timely manner
 - Coordinate with team members and leads to resolve assigned tasks efficiently, while continuing to learn new problem solving procedures daily
-- Taking advantage of company trainings in Excel, Access, SQL database management, and Microsoft VBA

 ### **Statistics & Data Analysis Tutor**
 *Varsity Tutors*, 2019-09 - 2022-05